detegods/shopping_basket_dataset/README.md

 When using the dataset please cite:

-M. Wölbitsch, S. Walk, M. Goller, and D. Helic (2019) **Beggars Can’t Be Choosers: Augmenting Sparse Data for Embedding-Based Product Recommendations in Retail Stores**. *In Proceedings of ACM Conference on User Modeling, Adaptation and Personalization (UMAP’19)*
+M. Wölbitsch, S. Walk, M. Goller, and D. Helic (2019) **Beggars Can’t Be Choosers: Augmenting Sparse Data for Embedding-Based Product Recommendations in Retail Stores**. *In Proceedings of 27th ACM International Conference on User Modelling, Adaptation and Personalization (UMAP’19)*